GuanLab/Microarray/README.md

 Rscript Example/recover_example.R
 python3 Example/recover_example.py
 ```
-Then recovered.txt will be the recovered probe intensities.
+Then recovered.txt will be the recovered probe intensities.<br />

+Here, we give an Example to let you know what are the input and outputs look like.
+Please check out if you want.

 ## If you want to use our recovered microarray data
-Our recovered data is available to be downloaded from Open Science Framework.
-Note that our recovered data only has 1703 microarray samples with defects, so please check data availability before using.
+Our recovered data is available to be downloaded from [Open Science Framework](https://osf.io/g4qxu/?view_only=3aaf0f0469744e54befbc4f86143ab47).
+Note that we recovered 1703 microarray samples with defects.
-* Microarray recovered probe expression: contains 1703 recovered samples.
+* recovered_v1 - v6: contains 1703 recovered samples.
 The recovered probe expressions of every sample were saved in a TXT file with the same name as CEL file.
-We save the recoverd value as: probe id: value.
+We save the recoverd value as [probe id: value] pair.
-* contam_genes: contains the list of contaminated genes for every positive sample
+* contam_genes: contains the list of contaminated genes for every sample with defects (n = 1810)

-For example, if your CEL is called XX.CEL, XX.CEL.txt in Microarray recovered probe expression contains recovered probe expression and XX.CEL.txt in contam_genes contains a list of genes with defects.
+For example, if your CEL is called XX.CEL, XX.CEL.txt in recovered_vX contains recovered probe expression and XX.CEL.txt in contam_genes contains a list of genes with defects.

 ## FAQ
 * My microarray sample does not appear in the set of 1,810 contaminated samples, does that mean my sample does not have contamination?<br />
 Answer: No. We only tested 37,724 microarray samples published before 2019.
 To get a better result, we encourage you follow our instruction and use our model to test your microarray sample.
-* Can the deep learning model be applied to all platforms of microarrays? <br />
-Answer: No. We used microarray images of Hg-U133 Plus2 platform to train our model.
-The model validity on other platforms are not available yet.
 * The code does not work.
 What should I do?<br />
 Answer: We recommend that you check all the packages installed and check whether you have changed all the directories in the code.
 If that does not solve your problem, please create a ticket on the [GitHub Issue Tracker](https://github.com/GuanLab/Microarray/issues).
+* Can the model work on other platforms other than H-GU133_Plus2?<br />
+Answer: We are working on that.